Waterloo: The Campaign of 1815 (Kindle)

 - Nominated for the Military History Monthly Book of the Year Award 2018

-The first of two ground-breaking volumes on the Waterloo campaign, this book is based upon a detailed analysis of sources old and new in four languages.
-It highlights the political stresses between the Allies, and their resolution; it studies the problems of feeding and paying for 250,000 Allied forces assembling in Belgium during the ‘undeclared war’, and how a strategy was thrashed out.
+The first of two ground-breaking, prize-winning volumes on the Waterloo campaign, this book is based upon a detailed analysis of sources old and new in four languages.
+It highlights the political stresses between the Allies and their resolution, examining the problems of feeding and paying for 250,000 Allied forces assembling in Belgium during the ‘undeclared war’, and how a strategy was thrashed out.

-It studies the neglected topic of how the slow and discordant Allies beyond the Rhine hampered the plans of Blücher and Wellington, thus allowing Napoleon to snatch the initiative from them.
-Napoleon’s operational plan is analysed (and Soult's mistakes in executing it).
-Accounts from both sides help provide a vivid impression of the fighting on the first day, 15 June, and the volume ends with the joint battles of Ligny and Quatre Bras the next day.
+Hussey investigates the neglected topic of how the slow and discordant Allies beyond the Rhine hampered the plans of Blücher and Wellington, thus allowing Napoleon to snatch the initiative from them.
+Napoleon’s operational plan is analysed (and Soult's mistakes in executing it) and accounts from both sides help provide a vivid impression of the fighting on the first day, 15 June.
+The volume ends with the joint battles of Ligny and Quatre Bras the next day.

 As featured inBPS News

 We live in an age of over used superlatives and in that vein this book is superb, excellent, and wonderful.
 But on a serious plane, suffice it to say that, this book makes a significant contribution to the literature about the Waterloo campaign.
 It is a work of great scholarship going in depth into the political, military and human factors which, for this volume, culminate at Ligny and Quatre Bras.
 It could have been a very dry academic tome but is in fact presented in an easy, readable style...Clash of Steel

 This volume has set the new gold standard against which to measure books about ‘Waterloo’.
 I cannot recommend it too highly.
 Now for volume II, Hurrah!